What Is Coarse Aggregate?

 Coarse Aggregate Meaning

-Aggregate which has a size bigger than 4.75 mm or which retrained on 4.75 mm IS Sieve are known as Coarse aggregate.
+Aggregate which has a size bigger than 4.75 mm or is retrained on a 4.75 mm IS Sieve is known as Coarse aggregate.

 Origin Of Aggregates